devshawn/lab3-setup/README.md

 ### Enable ESLint in VS Code

+> :warning: I (Nic) am not 100% sure that this will actually be an issue
+> for you.
+Please let me know if if is or it isn't (e.g., whether you
+> see the red "ESLINT" on the bottom bar).

 Since this is the first time we will be using ESLint there is an additional step to make sure the VS Code extension is working in the project.
 When you first open a TypeScript file you will see at the bottom right that ESLint is disabled.

 ![image](https://user-images.githubusercontent.com/1300395/107999308-bc59ec80-6fac-11eb-9784-75a471a50aa4.png)